Earn Job Hunting

 Full-page, ultra-long cover letters are a thing of the past.
 Instead, here's the best cover letter format for today's job market.

 Picture it: You’re applying for jobs on LinkedIn, and there’s a cover letter field.
 But it’s optional.
 So, do you take 30 minutes to craft one that will impress?
-Or, do you get stuck wondering how long your cover letter should be or what the best cover letter format is, and give up entirely?
+Or, do you get stuck wondering how long your cover letter should be in 2024 or what the best cover letter format is, and let Chat GPT write you a cover letter instead?

 One thing’s for certain: Many companies have dropped their cover letter requirement in recent years.
 And that’s worth celebrating.
 But for the companies that still want to see a longer missive, what are the new rules?

-Thankfully, the long cover letter format of the 2000s has been retired.
-The new version is a lot shorter, and personality-driven, than its predecessor.
+Thankfully, the long cover letter format of the early 2000s has been retired.
+The 2024 cover letter is a lot shorter, and personality-driven, than its predecessor.
 Think about it like writing a Facebook post versus a Tweet.
 The latter’s limited character count inspires us to condense all the most important information, and make sure our words pack a punch.
 This is exactly how job seekers need to think about their cover letter.

 How long should a cover letter be?

 If you’re still working with a cover letter format from years past, it’s time for a trim.
 Somewhere between 200 to 400 words is the modern sweet spot according to Zety, a resume site.
 That translates to about half a page long, or 3 to 6 paragraphs.
 The main things you need to incorporate are: the motivations behind your application, your career objectives, and a spotlight on your career achievements.
-63% of respondents in the Resume Lab survey said the most important thing to include is why you want to work for the company.
-So, focus on what attracted you to the job, and why you would be a good fit.
+63% of respondents in the Resume Lab survey said the most important thing to include is why you want to work for the company — which means you’ll have to do a bit more than just pasting your resume into a Chat GPT cover letter generator.
+Instead, focus on what attracted you to the job, and why you would be a good fit.

 Always send a cover letter, even when it’s optional.